Mediatization (media): Social media

-Social media, such as Facebook, Twitter, YouTube, etc., have enabled a new form of mass communication that is more interactive.
-The new form of internet media that allow user-generated content has been called Web 2.0.
-The possibilities for user involvement has greatly increased the possibilities for networking, collaboration, and civic engagement.
+Social media, such as Facebook, Twitter, YouTube, have enabled a more interactive form of mass communication.
+The new form of Internet media that allow user-generated content has been called Web 2.0.
+The possibilities for user involvement have increased opportunities for networking, collaboration, and civic engagement.
 Protest movements, in particular, have benefited from an independent communication infrastructure.

-The circulation of messages on social media relies to a great extent on users who like, share, and re-distribute messages.
-This kind of circulation of messages is controlled less by the logic of market economics, and more by the principles of memetics.
-Messages are selected and recirculated based on a new set of criteria that are very different from the selection criteria of newspapers, radio, and television.
-People tend to share the messages that are psychologically appealing and attention-catching.
+The circulation of messages on social media relies, to a great extent, on users who like, share, and re-distribute messages.
+This kind of circulation of messages is controlled less by the logic of market economics and more by the principles of memetics.
+Messages are selected and recirculated based on a new set of criteria different from the selection criteria of newspapers, radio, and television.
+People tend to share the psychologically appealing and attention-catching messages.
 Social media users are remarkably bad at evaluating the truth of the messages they share.
-In fact, studies show that false messages are shared more often than true messages because the false messages are more surprising and attention-catching.
-This has led to the proliferation of fake news and conspiracy theories on social media.

-Attempts to counter misinformation by fact checking has had limited effect.
+Studies show that false messages are shared more often than true messages because false messages are more surprising and attention-catching.
+This spreading of false information has led to the proliferation of fake news and conspiracy theories on social media.
+Attempts to counter misinformation by fact-checking have had limited effect.